-In December 2007, the Collaboration launched a strategic planning process funded by the Village of Oak Park and Oak Park and River Forest High School District 200, that resulted in the Collaboration’s adoption of a strategic plan titled the “Partnership for Human Development” in January 2009.
+In December 2007, the Collaboration for Early Childhood launched a strategic planning process funded by the Village of Oak Park and Oak Park and River Forest High School District 200, that resulted in the Collaboration’s adoption of a strategic plan titled the “Partnership for Human Development” in January 2009.
 The plan provides a roadmap for creating a coordinated, high-quality system of early childhood services that will support all of the community’s youngest children and their families and make meaningful progress in narrowing the achievement gap among them as they enter kindergarten.
 The plan was consciously designed to build on what already exists in the community and to capitalize on public and private sources of funding.

 The Collaboration’s strategic planning committee learned from others, like Cicero’s AOK Network and Decatur’s Baby Talk.
 Inspired by the Collaboration’s model, State Senator Don Harmon originated legislation that established the Illinois Early Learning Council.
 Later, as a former State Senator, President Obama proposed a national Early Learning Council based on the one in Illinois.